FAR-Lab/Developing-and-Designing-Interactive-Devices/README.md

 ###### Leif

-Thursdays, 11:00 - 1, as well as by appointment, MakerLAB
+Thursdays, 11:00 AM - 1:00 PM, as well as by appointment, MakerLAB

 ###### DavidBot